vaibhavkulkarniibm/ansible-devops/ibm/mas_devops/roles/suite_install/README.md

 Role Variables
 --------------
 - `mas_catalog_source` Defines the catalog to be used to install MAS.
 You can set it to      ibm-operator-catalog for release install or ibm-mas-operators for development
+- `mas_upgrade_strategy` Defines the upgrade strategy for MAS operator.
+Default is set to Manual.
+If you want new releases to be applied automatically set this parameter to `Automatic`
 - `artifactory_username` Required when using this role for development versions of MAS
 - `artifactory_apikey` Required when using this role for development versions of MAS
 - `mas_channel` Defines which channel of MAS to subscribe to